Ludwig Frank: Justice policy and Foreign affairs

 Before 1914 the Social Democratic Party group in the Imperial Parliament (Reichstag) found itself shunned or at best marginalised by members representing the parties traditionally regarded as mainstream.
 In the 1907 General Election the SPD gained 29%% of the votes cast but, due principally to the uneven size of the electoral districts, only 43 seats in the chamber.
 Those 43 seats represented approximately 11% of the total number of seats which was 397.
 One of the 43 seats was won by Ludwig Frank, representing the Mannheim-Weinheim electoral district.
 During his seven years as a member of parliament Ludwig Frank nevertheless won increasing respect and influence.
 Scope for exercising his ability for hands-on political control remained limited, since at the level of the national parliament there was never any question, before 1918, of the SPD becoming involved in any government coalition.
 One area in respect of which he was, exceptionally, able to engage at a detailed level was the pressing matter of constitutional reform, which had featured as part of the political agenda ever since the Bismarck years.
-Another - linked - issue, for which his legal mind-set was particularly well suited involved formulating an electoral law for the still far from integrated Reichsland of Elsaß-Lothringen (as Alsace Lorraine was known at the time).
+Another linked issue, for which his legal mindset was particularly well suited involved formulating an electoral law for the still far from integrated Imperial Territory of Alsace–Lorraine.